Education at UEA

 You’ll put theory into practice by identifying strategies to assess pupils’ progress and encourage positive pupil participation and achievement, for instance in promoting anti-racist education and supporting LGBTQ+ pupils.

-You’ll complete three Master’s level assignments that are carefully designed to help you become an effective teacher.
+You’ll complete Master’s level assignments that are carefully designed to help you become an effective teacher.
 Your assignments will relate directly to your professional knowledge and understanding, as well as your practical teaching experience within your school placements.

 Throughout your time in schools, you’ll benefit from the support and mentoring of expert colleagues.
-You’ll have your own subject specific mentor who will provide feedback on your teaching and through regular professional dialogue, will help you to progress towards meeting the Teachers’ Standards by the end of the course.
+You’ll have your own subject-specific mentor who will provide feedback on your teaching and through regular professional dialogue, will help you to progress towards meeting the Teachers’ Standards by the end of the course.

 UK and International fee-paying students.
 Choose UK or International above to see relevant information.
 The entry point is in September each year.